-Export violations occur and Excelerate's experience in support customers with Voluntary Disclosures will obtain the positive results you want to achieve.
+Export violations occur and Excelerate's experience in support customers with Voluntary Disclosures Consulting will obtain the positive results you want to achieve.

 There are two types of disclosures related to export violations: Directed – which is when the U.S. export authorities come to you with the violation; or Voluntary – when you report the violation on your own.
 Although uncomfortable, reporting your own export violation is much better than having the authorities come knocking on your door.